Denver International Airport, Colorado, United States of America: What to pack, what to wear, and when to go [2023]

 January

-January in Denver International Airport is cold.
+January in Denver International Airport is brisk.
 The average overnight temperatures in the area are in the high 10s F (single digits below 0 C), with a few days below 0 F (10+ below zero C).

 What to wear/what to pack: